Antibiotic prescribing guidelines

 The Respiratory Tract Infection Action Plan: This resource was developed by NPS MedicineWise.
 It provides options to help patient with acute respiratory infections who are not prescribed antibiotics.

-Childhood RTI Fact Sheet: What every parent should know: This fact sheet was developed by NPS MedicineWise.
+Childhood RTI Fact Sheet: What every parent should know (PDF, 298KB): This fact sheet was developed by NPS MedicineWise.
 It may help you to reassure parents about the expected duration of symptoms and how to identify signs of more serious illness.
 This may help managing their expectation for antibiotics.